Unwinding crisis loans add to pressure for ECB bond buying

 The combined effect of those stimulus plans still leave the ECB with much to do if it is to buoy prices in the euro zone, where inflation is running at -0.2 percent - far below the ECB's target of just under 2 percent.

-"The aim of a QE is to ensure trust in the capacity of a central bank to stabilize inflation," Coeure told French newspaper Liberation in another interview.
+"The aim of a QE is to ensure trust in the capacity of a central bank to stabilise inflation," Coeure told French newspaper Liberation in another interview.

 "We will take the U.S. and British experiences into account to determine the amount of bonds to buy in order to restore confidence in the fact that inflation will come back to a level close to and below 2 percent."